gracebrindle/507_final_project/README.md

 4. Users may have to reset the file paths in the program to directories on their local computer.

+# Data Structures
+The data is represented as a graph using breadth-first search.
+Vertices consist of politicians’ Twitter accounts and the edges represent Twitter follows.
+To increase efficiency, the graph is limited to the accounts in the American politician dataset (approximately two thousand) and excludes other accounts.

 # Presentation
 Politicians are color-coded by political party: Democrats are blue, Republicans are red, and third-party politicians are yellow.
 Edges are color-coded